 Some scholars who research economic inequality subscribe to Walter Scheidel’s theory that economic inequality in capitalist societies is only likely to fall during and immediately after major war and other catastrophic episodes of violence.
 The casual mechanism said to link mass military mobilization and greater economic inequality is that universal military service is thought to promote norms that encourage the more egalitarian distribution of wealth.
-Scheidel’s theory is congruent with the observed behavior of US businesses in the three decades after 1945, when the managers of US corporations allowed workers and other non-shareholder stakeholders to share in in the benefits of rising productivity to a degree that looks generous in retrospect.
-Combining Scheidel’s theory with the research presented in this paper helps us to identify a direction for future research, namely, historical research to determine how precisely the legacies of wartime mobilization interacted with the ideas presented by Berle and Means to help produce the public-spirited business culture of the US in the three decades after 1945.
+Scheidel’s theory is congruent with the observed behavior of U.S. businesses in the three decades after 1945, when the managers of U.S. corporations allowed workers and other non-shareholder stakeholders to share in in the benefits of rising productivity to a degree that looks generous in retrospect.
+Combining Scheidel’s theory with the research presented in this paper helps us to identify a direction for future research, namely, historical research to determine how precisely the legacies of wartime mobilization interacted with the ideas presented by Berle and Means to help produce the public-spirited business culture of the U.S. in the three decades after 1945.
 Such research might involve comparing the words and actions of post-war business leaders who had served in uniform with those who did not.
 Another possible research avenue leading from this paper would be to investigate the reception of Berle and Means’s book outside of the United States.

 The arguments that Adolf Berle and Gardiner Means articulated are still germane to policy discussions.
-There are, of course, important differences between the historical context in which this book was written (i.e., the end of the Roaring Twenties) and the present, there are some striking parallels including high rates of income inequality and widespread dissatisfaction with the prevailing shareholder-centric theory of corporate governance.
+There are, of course, important differences between the historical context in which this book was written (i.e., the end of the Roaring Twenties) and the present, and some striking parallels exist, including high rates of income inequality and widespread dissatisfaction with the prevailing shareholder-centric theory of corporate governance.
 In our view, the relevance of the ideas of Berle and Means is illustrated by an episode from the 2016 presidential election, when Hillary Clinton called for more “corporate patriotism.”
-Campaigning in Detroit in March 2016, Clinton criticized the outsourcing of US manufacturing jobs to low-wage countries: “The idea of corporate patriotism might sound quaint in era of vast multinationals, but it's the right thing to do”.
+Campaigning in Detroit in March 2016, Clinton criticized the outsourcing of U.S. manufacturing jobs to low-wage countries: “The idea of corporate patriotism might sound quaint in era of vast multinationals, but it's the right thing to do”.
 In her speech to the July 2016 Democratic National Convention, Clinton once again called on American corporations to begin acting in a more “patriotic” fashion: “I believe American corporations that have gotten so much from our country should be just as patriotic in return.”
 In a piece of political theatre, Clinton’s call for a “New Bargain” between corporations and American workers was delivered after a series of uniformed military speakers had warmed up the audience.
 The juxtaposition of symbols of military service with a discussion of corporate greed subtly challenged shareholder value ideology, i.e., the view that the sole purpose of a company is to make money for its worldwide shareholder base.